tanya-roysam/oxygen-consumption/README.md

 EMD data and feature extraction (Catch22) found in emd folders.
 Two interpolation methods were attempted, pchip and cubic spline. pchip looks better

+rawdata folder is full of old data, no cTnT quantification and it is more qualitative classification of quality